FlavScents AInsights Entry for Delta-Octalactone (CAS: 698-76-0)

 5. Use in Fragrances

-In fragrance applications, delta-octalactone is utilized in various product types, including personal care products and fine fragrances.
-It is commonly found in the gourmand and tropical fragrance families, where it serves as a modifier or impact note to provide a creamy, coconut-like aroma.
-Concentration ranges vary, but it is typically used at low levels due to its potent odor.
-Its volatility allows it to contribute primarily to the middle notes of a fragrance composition.
+In fragrance applications, delta-octalactone is used in various product types, including personal care products and household items.
+It contributes to fragrance families such as gourmand and tropical, acting as a modifier or impact note.
+Typical concentration ranges vary, but it is often used at low levels due to its potency.
+Delta-octalactone is primarily a middle note, providing a creamy, sweet character that enhances the overall fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts